Best Online Degrees in: Radiology

 Pre-med programs prepare students for application to medical school and to take the MCAT.
 Getting into medical school is a highly competitive process, and successful applicants have a strong proficiency in biology, chemistry, physics, and mathematics.
 Radiology students begin the majority of their discipline-specific course work in a medical school program.

 According to the U.S. Bureau of Labor Statistics, the median annual wage for physicians and surgeons is equal to or greater than $166,400.
-Employment for physicians and surgeons is expected to increase by 24% between 2010 and 2020.
-X-ray technicians, who follow a different path of study than radiologists, had a median annual wage of $54,340 in May 2010.
-Radiologic technologist and technician employment is expected to increase 28% between 2010 and 2020, though wage and employment vary depending on factors like area, employer, experience, and position.
+Employment for physicians and surgeons is expected to increase by 24%.
+X-ray technicians, who follow a different path of study than radiologists, had a median annual wage of $54,340.
+Radiologic technologist and technician employment is expected to increase 28%, though wage and employment vary depending on factors like area, employer, experience, and position.